jpoon/activity_monitor/docs/sphinx/assignments/progressreport.rst

 * Order/Receive Necessary Hardware Components
     Hardware components required for this project include: wireless nodes, accelerometer sensors, and a USB debugger or flasher circuit.

-    Prof. Gopalakrishnan ordered several Firefly nodes, Firefly sensor boards (3-axis accelerometer, temperature sensor, light sensor, and microphone), and a USB debugger [#]_.
+    Several Firefly nodes, Firefly sensor boards (3-axis accelerometer, temperature sensor, light sensor, and microphone), and a USB debugger.
     While waiting for the parts to arrive, Prof. Gopalakrishnan was able to lend me a micaZ mote and USB flasher.
     The Firefly components took longer than expected to arrive which pushed the schedule back approximately two weeks.

 * Real-Time Operating System (RTOS)
-    Following an initial investigation of which RTOS to use, I was left with two serious contenders: Nano-RK [#]_ and LiteOS [#]_.
+    Following an initial investigation of which RTOS to use, two serious contenders remained: Nano-RK and LiteOS.
     In the end, Nano-RK was chosen over LiteOS.

     The LiteOS installation process was considerably buggy and development on LiteOS was unfortunately heavily geared towards Windows.
     Nano-RK, on the otherhand, is very well documented.
     Although Nano-RK does not have a forum or mailing list to post questions, the project owners were very helpful.
-    For instance, Anthony Rowe, one of the primary contributors to the Nano-RK project, quickly responded and helped in solving a flashing issue I was experiencing with the Firefly nodes.
+    For instance, Anthony Rowe, one of the primary contributors to the Nano-RK project, quickly responded and assisted in solving a flashing issue I was experiencing with the Firefly nodes.
     He also provided me with write access to the Wiki and the SVN repository where I have since committed several patches to the Nano-RK project.

 * Development Environment Setup
     No major difficulties arose while setting up my development environment.
-    The combination of developing on a Linux machine and the quick-start guide from Nano-RK [#]_ made the process very straight forward.
+    The combination of developing on a Linux machine and the quick-start guide from Nano-RK made the process very straight forward.

-    For source control, all files related to this project are hosted at GitHub and can be found at http://github.com/jpoon/eece496.
+    The project source files are available publicly through Git at http://github.com/jpoon/eece496.

 **Work in Progress**